JexanJoel/DevTrace-AI/README.md

 alter table profiles enable row level security;
 create policy "Users can view own profile" on profiles for select using (auth.uid() = id);
 create policy "Users can update own profile" on profiles for update using (auth.uid() = id);
+create policy "Users can look up other profiles" on profiles for select using (true);

 -- Projects
 create table projects (